AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/data-management-activities/external-api-activity.md

 # Configure and run a workflow with the [!UICONTROL External API activity]

 The [!UICONTROL External API activity] is a [!UICONTROL Data Management activity].
 It allows you to call an external REST API endpoint.

-The purpose of this activity is to get personalization data into your campaign from a third party system that supports a REST API, so that the required information can be brought in just when you need it.
+The purpose of this activity is to get personalization data from a third party system into your campaign just when you need it.

 Example use cases include: